dominion-framework/docs/_src/README.md

 ## Zero Dependencies

 100Kb footprint Node.js framework with __no__ npm dependencies.
-If you also think that you don't need npm to [left-pad](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) a string.
+If you also think, that you don't need npm to [left-pad](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) a string.

 _<small style="font-size:.6rem">Credits: [The node_modules problem](https://dev.to/leoat12/the-nodemodules-problem-29dc)</small>_